Electrophysiology & Atrial Fibrillation Treatment

 Electrophysiologists Finding and Treating Arrhythmia Issues

-At Wake Forest Baptist, we’re working hard to discover new and better treatments for patients with complex heart arrhythmia problems and other issues relating to heart failure.
-Our specialists in cardiac electrophysiology and our premier cardiothoracic surgeons work together to offer one of the few centers in the state providing treatment for atrial fibrillation.
+At Wake Forest Baptist, our electrophysiologists are working hard to discover new and better treatments for patients with complex heart arrhythmia problems and other issues relating to heart failure.
+Our specialists in cardiac electrophysiology and our premier cardiothoracic surgeons work together to offer one of the few centers in the state providing atrial fibrillation treatments.
 [Print a map to the electrophysiology lab.]

-We give our patients access to a wide variety of experts in cardiac electrophysiology and other therapies.
+Our electrophysiologits give patients access to a wide variety of experts in cardiac electrophysiology and other therapies.

 Tony W. Simmons, MD, has served as lead investigator for ICD (implantable cardioverter defibrillators) therapy research and assisted in writing the national guidelines for ICD use and implantation.

-In addition, the Heart & Vascular Center is heavily involved with the latest research and clinical trials in cutting-edge treatments including cardiac electrophysiology.
+In addition, the Heart & Vascular Center's electrophysiologists are heavily involved with the latest research and clinical trials in cutting-edge treatments including cardiac electrophysiology including cutting-edge atrial fibrillation treatments.
 Our trials have determined that utilizing ICDs can help identify and define those types of patients who benefit from such treatment.
 The findings can possibly double the pool of those benefiting from the technology.